 You can only list the reservations created by a specific project.
 This means that each shared reservation is only listed in the project that created it—you can't list all of the shared reservations in an organization or all of the reservations that are shared with a specific project.

 If you move a project that was using shared reservations to a new organization, its shared reservations do not migrate to the new organization.
-Any shared reservations that were created using this project are deleted, and any reservations from the previous organization that were shared with this project can't be consumed in the new organization.
+Any shared reservations that were created in this project are deleted, and any reservations from the previous organization that were shared with this project can't be consumed in the new organization.
 For more information, see How shared reservations work in this document.

 You can mitigate the limitations of some of these requirements by following the best practices for shared reservations.